-Now, it is true that Jesus said, "Except a man be born again, he cannot see the kingdom of God,"737 and combined with the fact that they make the same mistake Nicodemus made in assuming the first "birth" was biological (which is what led him to ask his question about entering "the second time into his mother's womb"), this has led evangelicals to assume that individual Gentiles today have to choose to be "born again" or they won't be able to go to heaven, but we already know that going to heaven is only for the body of Christ, so this
+Now, it is true that Jesus said, "Except a man be born again, he cannot see the kingdom of God,"743 and combined with the fact that they make the same mistake Nicodemus made in assuming the first "birth" was biological (which is what led him to ask his question about entering "the second time into his mother's womb"), this has led evangelicals to assume that individual Gentiles today have to choose to be "born again" or they won't be able to go to heaven, but we already know that going to heaven is only for the body of Christ, so this

-Israel, and with the house of Judah: not according to the covenant that I made with their fathers in the day that I took them by the hand to bring them out of the land of Egypt; which my covenant they brake, although I was an husband unto them, saith the LORD: but this shall be the covenant that I will make with the house of Israel; After those days, saith the LORD, I will put my law in their inward parts, and write it in their hearts; and will be their God, and they shall be my people.
-And they shall teach no more every man his neighbour, and every man his brother, saying, Know the LORD: for they shall all know me, from the least of them unto the greatest of them, saith the LORD: for I will forgive their iniquity, and I will remember their sin no more. - Jeremiah 31:31-34 can only be referring to getting to live in the part of the kingdom of God that will exist on earth for 1,000 years rather than in the part of the kingdom of God that will be in heaven.738 Simply put, Jesus was just referring to the specific Israelites739 God chose to be a part of Israel's second birth when it occurs (since Jesus didn't specify that He was referring to or including the nations in this statement the way He did in Matthew 25:32,740 and because we know that His teachings were pretty much only relevant to Israelites741-not to mention the fact that Gentiles weren't "born" a first time in the manner that Jesus was referring to there, so there's no way they could be "born" a second time as well-it should be pretty obvious that His statement should be understood as meaning: "Except a [Jewish] man be born again..."), including a few who can perhaps be said to have (at least proleptically, if not literally) experienced the second birth earlier than the rest, such as those742 Peter wrote to743 in his first epistle744 (where he called back to prophecies about this from Exodus
+742 Behold, the days come, saith the LORD, that I will make a new covenant with the house of Israel, and with the house of Judah: not according to the covenant that I made with their fathers in the day that I took them by the hand to bring them out of the land of Egypt; which my covenant they brake, although I was an husband unto them, saith the LORD: but this shall be the covenant that I will make with the house of Israel; After those days, saith the LORD, I will put my law in their inward parts, and write it in their hearts; and will be their God, and they shall be my people.
+And they shall teach no more every man his neighbour, and every man his brother, saying, Know the LORD: for they shall all know me, from the least of them unto the greatest of them, saith the LORD: for I will forgive their iniquity, and I will remember their sin no more. - Jeremiah 31:31-34 can only be referring to getting to live in the part of the kingdom of God that will exist on earth for 1,000 years rather than in the part of the kingdom of God that will be in heaven.
+The Simply put, Jesus was just referring to the specific Israelites God chose to be a part of Israel's second birth when it occurs (since Jesus didn't specify that He was referring to or including the nations in this statement the way He did in Matthew 25:32, The and because we know that His teachings were pretty much only relevant to Israelites The not to mention the fact that Gentiles weren't "born" a first time in the manner that Jesus was referring to there, so there's no way they could be "born" a second time as well-it should be pretty obvious that His statement should be understood as meaning: "Except a [Jewish] man be born again..."), including a few who can perhaps be said to have (at least proleptically, if not literally) experienced the second birth earlier than the rest, such as those Peter wrote to The Israelier Peter Wrote T

-737 Jesus answered and said unto him, Verily, verily, I say unto thee, Except a man be born again, he cannot see the kingdom of God. - John 3:3
+743 Jesus answered and said unto him, Verily, verily, I say unto thee, Except a man be born again, he cannot see the kingdom of God. - John 3:3

-738 If I have told you earthly things, and ye believe not, how shall ye believe, if I tell you of heavenly things? - John 3:12
+744 If I have told you earthly things, and ye believe not, how shall ye believe, if I tell you of heavenly things? - John 3:12

-739 For he is not a Jew, which is one outwardly; neither is that circumcision, which is outward in the flesh: But he is a Jew, which is one inwardly; and circumcision is that of the heart, in the spirit, and not in the letter; whose praise is not of men, but of God. - Romans 2:28-29
+745 For he is not a Jew, which is one outwardly; neither is that circumcision, which is outward in the flesh: But he is a Jew, which is one inwardly; and circumcision is that of the heart, in the spirit, and not in the letter; whose praise is not of men, but of God. - Romans 2:28-29